dojo/docs/dojox/grid/EnhancedGrid.rst

               clientSort: true,
               rowSelector: '20px',
               structure: layout,
-              plugins : {nestedSorting: true, dnd: true}
+              plugins : {dnd: true}
           }, document.createElement('div'));

-          // append the new grid to the div "gridContainer4": dojo.byId("gridDiv").appendChild(grid.domNode);
+          // append the new grid to the div "": dojo.byId("gridDiv").appendChild(grid.domNode);

           // Call startup, in order to render the grid: